iMovR SteadyType Exo Ergodynamic Keyboard Tray Review

 Enter SteadyType and ‘Ergodynamics’

-The SteadyType Exo is the only keyboard tray on the market that accommodates what ergonomists who were actually trained on standing desk and treadmill desk ergonomics consider truly neutral arm angles.
+SteadyType keyboard trays are the only ones on the market that accommodates what ergonomists who were actually trained on standing desk and treadmill desk ergonomics consider truly neutral arm angles.
 For more on adjustable keyboard tray options for treadmill desks, see our primer on the subject.
-After testing many of iMovR’s SteadyType-equipped desks in the past (including the Lander, Cascade, Denali, Olympus, and Everest), there is a marked difference in terms of typing endurance especially; a SteadyType-equipped desk allows the user to type for hours at a time, while a normal flat-surfaced standing desk leads to faster fatigue.
+After testing many of iMovR’s SteadyType-equipped desks in the past (including the Lander, Jaxson, and even their older models like the Cascade, Denali, Olympus, and Everest), there is a marked difference in terms of typing endurance especially; a SteadyType-equipped desk allows the user to type for hours at a time, while a normal flat-surfaced standing desk leads to faster fatigue.

-Now with the SteadyType Exo, you can garner these benefits on virtually any existing standing desk.
+Now with the SteadyType Exo (as well as iMovR’s retractable version of this, the SteadyType Slide), you can garner these benefits on virtually any existing standing desk.

 Negative tilt is perhaps the single most important concept that many users, and even salespeople and websites that sell keyboard trays, get reversed in their minds.
 It’s easy to understand why this happens.
 The very word “negative” sounds counter-intuitive.
 But, in fact, it’s a negative tilt, as shown in the photo on the right, above, that you want to achieve with an ergonomic keyboard tray.